joechrisellis/pmatrix/README.md

 pmatrix
 =======

 pmatrix is a cmatrix clone written in Python.
 It creates the falling text display.
-It is worth noting that this application will only work on UNIX systems; the Python curses module responsible for terminal control is currently only supported on UNIX.
+It is worth noting that this package will only work on \*nix systems.
+This is because the Python curses module responsible for terminal control is currently only supported on \*nix systems.

 Installation
 ============

 Installing pmatrix is easy.
-If you're running a UNIX system, you can follow these steps:
+If you're running a \*nix system, you can follow these steps:

 1. Get the source. `$ git clone https://github.com/jce-devel/pmatrix`
 2. Enter the source directory. `$ cd pmatrix`